Ontra Campaign: Positioning AI Legal Tech for Private Equity

 -

 To reach private equity lawyers and those creating funds within private equity firms, we focused our initial campaign effort on NYC.
-The majority of private equity firms are concentrated in central Manhatten with the majority of decision makers traveling to and from physical office spaces on a regular basis.
+The majority of private equity firms are concentrated in central Manhattan with the majority of decision makers traveling to and from physical office spaces on a regular basis.

 So we started by reaching people at the start of their commute points in upstate New York and Connecticut along the Metro North train line.
 For a brand with such a niche target, this outdoor was actually quite targeted and made the brand seem much bigger than it was.